Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All

 It’s common for online retailers to see more than 25% of products ordered online returned, as compared to less than 10% in brick-and-mortar stores.
 Only when it comes to online retailers, sales are growing exponentially every year so you can imagine the number of returns.
 In many cases, online retailers will not put the items that are returned by customers back on virtual shelves.

-According to recent industry figures, Amazon is the leading online retailer in the U.S.; the company’s 2018 net sales were close to 232 billion dollars with sales expected to increase every year for the foreseeable future.
-If 25% of the $232 billion comes back and a large chunk of that does not go back into rotation, this means there are large amounts of liquidation inventory from Amazon available to be resold.
+According to recent industry figures, Amazon is the leading online retailer in the U.S.; the company’s 2020 sales hitting $386 billion dollars.
+And in Q2 of 2021 alone, they’ve already reached $113 billion.
+If 25% of those billions come back and a large chunk of that does not go back into rotation, this means there are large amounts of liquidation inventory from Amazon available to be resold.
 For resellers, this means big business in purchasing these items that Amazon chooses to liquidate.

 Have you thought about buying Amazon returns and reselling them?

-There are a few ways you can buy liquidated Amazon items in bulk, which could be anywhere from one to two pallets or 10-12 pallets in an LTL (less than truckload).
+You can buy liquidated Amazon items in bulk, which could be anywhere from one to two pallets or 10-12 pallets in an LTL (less than truckload).
 The larger the order, the bigger the discount.
 Items are either sold at a fixed price or through an online auction marketplace (like the ones B-Stock operates).
 For purposes of this article, we’ll focus on Amazon’s online auction site, Amazon Liquidation Auctions.

 In order to register, you will need to have a reseller certificate form to submit with your application.
 Once approved, you can immediately bid to win Amazon liquidation inventory.
 If you do not currently have a reseller certificate but would like to learn more about how to apply for one, please read Buying Basics: Resale Certificates.
 Some states do not require a reseller certificate as that state does not collect sales tax.